amritlamsal123/developer_associate/README.md

 #### KeyConditionExpression parameter
   * expressions can be used as part of the Query API call in DynamoDB to filter results based on values of primary keys on a table using KeyConditionExpression parameter.
 #### DynamoDB  stores from 1 byte upto 400KB; S3 stores upto 5TB
+#### Read Consistency
+  * DynamoDB uses eventually consistent reads, unless you specify otherwise.
+Read operations (such as GetItem, Query, and Scan) provide a ConsistentRead parameter.
+If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation.
+  * All reads of DynamoDB table are not subject to eventual consistency.
+  * Read requests are eventually consistent unless otherwise specified.
+#### Conditional Writes
+  * By default, the DynamoDB write operations (PutItem, UpdateItem, DeleteItem) are unconditional: each of these operations will overwrite an existing item that has the specified primary key.
+  * Conditional writes are helpful in cases where multiple users attempt to modify the same item.
 #### There is no limit on number of attributes an item can have in DynamoDB
 #### DynamoDB API
   * CreateTable